 So many of us are tired, discouraged and frankly depressed by our current reality and fearful of the future.
 But we are not helpless in the face of these attacks.
 We can come together as a community to support activist families and young activists.
 And when we do, we’re carrying on a long tradition of resistance that is very personal for me.
 After my grandparents, Ethel and Julius Rosenberg, were executed at the height of the McCarthy Era Red Scare, my father and uncle survived in part because courageous people worked hard to make sure they had the resources they needed to thrive in a protective, loving home.
-I know we’re ready to give that same safe harbor to children of activists facing attacks today.
+As we prepare for the 70th anniversary of the executions next June, I know we’re ready to give that same safe harbor to children of activists facing attacks today.

 Your gift will connect children to vital, nurturing programs.
 Your contribution is tax-deductible to the full extent of the law.
 I pledge that 90% of the funds you donate in response to this report will be awarded in current or future grants.

 The RFC has been aiding kids like those described above, and many others, efficiently and effectively for more than three decades.
 The need is urgent but together we can resist the onslaught targeting our community’s brave families.
 Let’s stand together to support those pushing back against the worst of these times and doing their best to build a brighter future for us all.
 Please show your support now with a meaningful year-end donation to the RFC.

 Your help has never been more critical.

 Ms.Merropol, thestate of the…

 Ms.Merropol, thestate of the world is frightening When your father and uncle published.
 We are your Sons, I heard them speak and was too shy to commend them.
 I am now 73 years old and I have re read the book.
 I am on a fixed income.Unfortunately, I would only be able to make a small donation.
 God bless you and your family Please tell them I highly commend them